SOUPS-43/support_material/README.md

 # support_material
-The data set and bash scripts used in our studies.
+The data set and scripts used in our studies.